ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 }
 ```
 However, we also provide an interactive editor in the configbuilder tool which can be used to reset routes and file
-file filters.
+validators.
 To interactively edit a client configuration, run:
 ```shell
 $ ./configbuilder.py edit {client-id}
 ```

 ### `env` store